Fishgate/privatecollectionswp/htdocs/wp-content/plugins/wordpress-seo/readme.txt

 SEO and Social Media are heavily intertwined, that's why this plugin also comes with a Facebook OpenGraph implementation and will soon also support Google+ sharing tags.

 = Multi-Site Compatible =
-This WordPress SEO plugin, unlike some others, is fully Multi-Site compatible.
+The Yoast SEO plugin, unlike some others, is fully Multi-Site compatible.
 The XML Sitemaps work fine in all setups and you even have the option, in the Network settings, to copy the settings from one blog to another, or make blogs default to the settings for a specific blog.

 = Import & Export functionality =
 If you have multiple blogs, setting up plugins like this one on all of them might seem like a daunting task.
 Except that it's not, because what you can do is simple: you set up the plugin once.
 You then export your settings and simply import them on all your other sites.
 It's that simple!